VRLabs/World-Physics/README.md

 Place "World Physics" at the base of your avatar.

-Remove "Rigidbody Target" outside of "World Physics" and place it anywhere in your avatar's hierarchy.
-For the demo, lift the Rigidbody Target position on the Y axis, so there is room for the cube to fall.
+Remove "World Physics Target" outside of "World Physics" and place it anywhere in your avatar's hierarchy.
+For the demo, lift the "World Physics Target" position on the Y axis, so there is room for the cube to fall.

-Use the [Layer Weight Tool](https://github.com/VRLabs/Layer-Weight-Tool/).
-Open VRLabs from the menu bar.
-Click "Apply Weight Controls".

 ## How to use

-Testing in Unity requires the [3.0 emulator by Lyuma](https://github.com/lyuma/Av3Emulator).

-"Rigidbody" and "Collider" are set up for a physics demo.
+This package is set up for a physics demo.
 A cube falls and collides with the world.

-Select the World Physics object.
-The animator component references "Fix Colliders.controller", which plays "Fix Colliders.anim", but not for the mirror-copy of your avatar.
-Edit "Fix Colliders.anim" to enable collider components you want to use for physics.
-Collider components being used for physics should be off by default, or they'll be on in the mirror and break collision.

-Animate the collider game object active or inactive if you need to handle the collider in your FX layer.
-Don't animate the collider component or you may undo the fix.

-Pay attention to the way the "Physics Demo" layer is split by the "IsLocal" parameter.
-The "Is Kinematic" rigidbody setting on the World Physics object should be on locally, and off remotely.
+Use the demo to learn basic avatar physics.

 The "Is Kinematic" property doesn't seem to persist, so you must constantly animate this property if you want it to stay the way you animated it.